 - Demonstrate leadership skills for building partnerships.

 The NCHL competencies and skills are equally important because the MHA program was one of the original 10 demonstration sites to vet these nationally-adopted competencies and skills.
-After servings as a demonstration site, the MHA Program amended the NCHL competencies and skills into three broad areas:
+After serving as a demonstration site, the MHA program amended the NCHL competencies and skills into three broad areas: